gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 To specify the instance you chose, you need to add the `--instance-type` option to your `dx run` command.

 For more information on instances, check the official documentation on [instance types](https://documentation.dnanexus.com/developer/api/running-analyses/instance-types).
+Instances costs can be found on the [UKB RAP Rate Card](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf).

 ### Priority